 On the lake itself “floating” Buddhist temples are numerous, as well as monasteries, villages built on stilts and floating gardens of assorted fruits and vegetables.
 Including 70% of Myanmar’s tomatoes!
 Cottage industries that can make for interesting travel photography, include cheroot rolling, umbrella making, rice pasta making, cheroot rolling, silver-smithing, and lotus silk weaving.

 Complaints you may hear about Inle being over-touristed, are laughable.
+Of course these days not mentioned at all.
 It’s a big lake and it’s easy to get lost among its endless canals and floating villages no tourist ever sees, where the heart of lake’s “magic” can be felt.
-Myanmar is a very under-touristed country for all it has to offer, which is all the more reason for photographers to come!
+Myanmar has always been a very under-touristed country for all it has to offer, which is all the more reason for photographers to come!
 Let the average tourists who choose not to understand how safe and wonderful and enriching the country is for travelers to experience, stay home.
 It makes is all the better for us!
-Photographers do their research.
+We Myanmar travel photographers do our research, don't we?

 MYANMAR TRIBES LIVING TRADITIONALY – ONE ON THE LAST BEST OPPORTUNITIES